LukaKaranovic/surrounded/docs/logicaldesign.md

 	* Next round begins

 * Player Death
-	* Upon players health stat reaching 0 through means mentioned above, game will be sent into end of game process
+	* Upon player's health stat reaching 0 through means mentioned above, game will be sent into end of game process

 * Round Update
 	* Upon beginning of game, round count is set to 1, in which the round 1 data is called and requested from the round module